Sahuvivek12/Flask-web-application/README.md

 ## Technologies Used

+* **Back-end:**
     * Flask: Python web framework.
+    * **Supabase:** Serverless platform with PostgreSQL database.
+* **Front-end:**
     * Bootstrap: Front-end framework for styling and responsiveness.
     * Jinja2: Templating engine for dynamic HTML generation.
     * HTML: Markup language for structuring the web pages.
     * CSS: Styling language for visual presentation.
     * JavaScript:  (Minimal use) For client-side interactions.

 ## Installation